telekom/oscake-documentation/docs/architecture-and-code.md

 Configuration errors concerning the OSCakeReporter lead to the termination of the program with an error message and a return value greater than 0.

-Issues of the `OSCakeReporter` are reported in the oscc-file either at the package-level or at the top-level (at the very beginning of the file):
+Issues of the `OSCakeReporter` are reported in the oscc-file either at the root-level, the package-level, the default-scope-level or at the directory-scope-level:
 ```
 {
 	"hasIssues": true|false,